sambit-giri/AstronomyCalc/notebooks/README.md

 # Example Jupyter Notebooks

 This folder contains sample notebooks based on the ``AstronomyCalc``.
-To install the package, see [readthedocs](https://astronomycalc.readthedocs.io/en/latest/installation.html) page.
+To install the package, see the `readthedocs <https://astronomycalc.readthedocs.io/en/latest/installation.html>`_ page.

 Some of the examples have been set up to try online: